-Table 3B-Establishing and Maintaining the MCE Network: Specialty Care Discussion
+Table 3B-Establishing and Maintaining the MCE Network: Specialty Care Discussion used to monitoring the availability and usage of telehealth services.
+CHP+ MCO, Medicaid MCO

 Describe any barriers that affect the MCE's ability to maintain a sufficient network in number and type of specialty care practitioners to assure that all covered services will be accessible to members without unreasonable delay.